Venture Studio Characteristics Associated with New Venture Equity Exits

 Everything else

 Age and portfolio size dominate.
-Most raw variables show no association.
+None of the three composites show anything either.

+Studios with exits are nearly twice as old (5.5 vs 3.0 years).
 Age and portfolio size both associate with exits at p < .001.
-With 38 events, we can afford one control.
-Which one?

 Model fit (AIC)